enablebanking/psd2-oidc-mock/README.md

 Connect provider, (2) verify the ID token, and (3) use value of the `psu` claim for internal identification of the end-user and presentation of
 PSU consent details.

+This implementation currently allows only one client ID and redirect URI.

 The following flow diagram shows use of an OpenID Connect provider for an end-user authentication in the account information consent flow of the Berlin
 Group NextGenPSD2 specification (aka XS2A).